morisy/exemption_data/README.md

 ### Agency Exempt From Law

 The agency states that it has already provided the records to the requester, but it is not providing the requested materials again in the current response.
 In some cases, the agency indicates that it will not provide the materials again in the future.

+### Ongoing Investigation

+The agency states that the materials pertain to an ongoing or potentially ongoing investigation, and so are not subject to release.